LouisSappey/tp-symfony/README.md

 -To see if email sent: localhost:8090

-You can log with this user:
+You can log with this user with role admin:

 email: user1@example.com

+password: password123

+For user with role user:

+email: user2@example.com

+password: password123

+For user with role banned:

+email: user3@example.com

 password: password123